 Page Titles

-One of the most crucial SEO components is the page titles (also known as title tags) of your website.
+One of the most crucial SEO components is your website’s page titles (also known as title tags).

-Titles describe what is on the corresponding pages to both visitors and search engines.
+Titles describe what is on the corresponding pages to visitors and search engines.

-To ensure that your web pages rank for the correct reason, be sure to include the focus keyword for each page in the title.
+To ensure that your web pages rank for the correct reason, include the focus keyword for each page in the title.
 Try to use your keyword as casually as possible.

 The following are some excellent practices for creating page titles:

-• Don’t overuse terms in the title.
-Modern search engines are sharper than ever and have been built to explicitly monitor (and penalize!) content that is unnaturally filled with keywords.
+- Don’t overuse terms in the title.
+Modern search engines are sharper than ever and have been built to explicitly monitor (and penalize!) content unnaturally filled with keywords.
 Keyword stuffing makes for a spammy and tacky reading experience.

 Headers, commonly referred to as body tags, are the HTML elements <h1>,<h2>,<h3>, and so on.